-These dogs are truly amazing in terms of appearance, and it’s not difficult to see why they’ve been becoming more prevalent among families in the United States.
+These dogs are truly spectacular in terms of appearance, and it’s not difficult to see why they’ve been more prevalent among families in the United States (and probably the world).

-Another beautiful standard color of the GSD, the black and cream is another popular choice among owners around the world.
-They’re very similar in appearance to the black and silver, but a difference shade of “white.”
+Another beautiful standard color of the GSD, the black and cream German Shepherd is another popular choice among owners around the world.
+They’re very similar in appearance to the black and silver, but with a different shade of “white.”
 But if you look closely, they’re quite different.

-Instead of a metallic-like silver color, the black and cream has an off-white cream color.
-This cream color can vary from dog to dog, but has a hint of yellow to it.
+Instead of the metallic-like silver coloring, the black and cream has an off-white cream color.
+However, this cream color can vary from dog to dog, but usually has a hint of yellow to it.